-No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER on is delegated to an officer in consultation with the vill be escalated to the Cabinet Member for decision he divisional member and there is disagreement on the on EAI13 Highways and Transport To authorise any person to enter onto land for the purpose of carrying out drainage works as laid down in s100 of the Highways Act 1980 and s287 of the Public Health Act 1936 after due notice has been served.
-Director Highways & Transport Highway Operations & Infrastructure Group Manager Highways Maintenance Manager Network & Asset Management Group Manager Transport Infrastructure Manager Infrastructure Schemes Team Manager Strategic Network Resilience Team Manager EAI14 Highways and Transport Following consultation with the Environment Agency to serve notices under s25 Land Drainage Act 1991 and in default of compliance with the notice to authorise any person to enter onto land to carry out works in default and to recover any expenses incurred in doing so Director Highways & Transport Highway Operations & Infrastructure Group Manager Highways Maintenance Manager Network & Asset Management Group Manager Transport Infrastructure Manager Infrastructure Schemes Team Manager Strategic Network Resilience Team Manager EAI15 Highways and Transport To consider Compulsory Purchase Orders affecting the highway and other Orders made by the Secretary of State and, subject to prior consultation with the Director of Law & Governance, to inform the Secretary of State that the County Council have no objection to the OrderNB In the event that the County Council wishes to object to the Order the Cabinet Member for Transport and Infrastructure and Local Member will be consulted Director Highways & Transport Director Infrastructure, Planning & Major Projects Highway Operations & Infrastructure Group Manager Highways Information Team Manager EAI16 Highways and Transport To authorise the construction of schemes (other than bridge maintenance or strengthening) Director Highways & Transport Director Infrastructure, Planning & Major Projects
+No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER on is delegated to an officer in consultation with the lill be escalated to the Cabinet Member for decision he divisional member and there is disagreement on the EAI13 Highways and Transport To authorise any person to enter onto land for the purpose of carrying out drainage works as laid down in s100 of the Highways Act 1980 and s287 of the Public Health Act 1936 after due notice has been served.
+Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Highways Maintenance Manager Assistant Director - Network & Asset Management Transport Infrastructure Manager Infrastructure Schemes Team Manager Strategic Network Resilience Team Manager EAI14 Highways and Transport Following consultation with the Environment Agency to serve notices under s25 Land Drainage Act 1991 and in default of compliance with the notice to authorise any person to enter onto land to carry out works in default and to recover any expenses incurred in doing so Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Highways Maintenance Manager Assistant Director - Network & Asset Management Transport Infrastructure Manager Infrastructure Schemes Team Manager Strategic Network Resilience Team Manager EAI15 Highways and Transport To consider Compulsory Purchase Orders affecting the highway and other Orders made by the Secretary of State and, subject to prior consultation with the Director of Law & Governance, to inform the Secretary of State that the County Council have no objection to the OrderNB In the event that the County Council wishes to object to the Order the Cabinet Member for Transport and Infrastructure and Local Member will be consulted Director Highways & Transport Director Infrastructure & Major Projects Assistant Director - Highway Operations & Infrastructure Highways Information Team Manager EAI16 Highways and Transport To authorise the construction of schemes (other than bridge maintenance or strengthening) Director Highways & Transport Director Infrastructure & Major Projects

-No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER on is delegated to an officer in consultation with the consultatio he divisional member and there is disagreement on the approved by officers, the Cabinet Member or the Cabinet.
-Highway Operations & Infrastructure Group Manager Network & Asset Management Group Manager Infrastructure Schemes Team Manager Transport Infrastructure Manager Highway Maintenance Manager Highway Improvement Construction Manager Highways Scheme Design Manager Technical Support & Communication Manager Engagement & Commissioning Manager Parking & Traffic Enforcement Manager EAI17 Highways and Transport Environment To authorise a programme of bridge maintenance and the construction of approved bridge strengthening schemes subject to the prior inclusion of such schemes in the LTP programme and the overall finance limits approved by the Cabinet.
-Director Highways & Transport Network & Asset Management Group Manager Infrastructure Schemes Team Manager Asset Programme Manager (Structures and Slopes) Natural Capital Group Manager Access Team Manager Countryside Estate Manager EAI18 Highways and Transport To approve or consent to action which a District Council proposes to take in those cases where prior approval or consent of the County Council is required Director Highways & Transport Highway Operations & Infrastructure Group Manager Engagement & Commissioning Manager Parking & Traffic Enforcement Manager EAI19 Highways and Transport To instruct the invitation and acceptance of tenders in respect of new modifications to existing traffic signals, pelican and toucan crossing Director Highways & Transport Network & Asset Management Group Manager Traffic and Streetworks Manager Traffic Operations Team Leader
+No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER Where a highways decision is delegated to an officer in consultation with the divisional member and there is disagreement on the proposed outcome this will be escalated to the Cabinet Member for decision approved by officers, the Cabinet Member or the Cabinet.
+Assistant Director - Highway Operations & Infrastructure Assistant Director - Network & Asset Management Infrastructure Schemes Team Manager Transport Infrastructure Manager Highway Maintenance Manager Highway Improvement Construction Manager Highways Scheme Design Manager Technical Support & Communication Manager Engagement & Commissioning Manager Parking & Traffic Enforcement Manager EAI17 Highways and Transport Environment To authorise a programme of bridge maintenance and the construction of approved bridge strengthening schemes subject to the prior inclusion of such schemes in the LTP programme and the overall finance limits approved by the Cabinet.
+Director Highways & Transport Assistant Director - Network & Asset Management Infrastructure Schemes Team Manager Asset Programme Manager (Structures and Slopes) Natural Capital Group Manager Access Team Manager Countryside Estate Manager EAI18 Highways and Transport To approve or consent to action which a District Council proposes to take in those cases where prior approval or consent of the County Council is required Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Engagement & Commissioning Manager Parking & Traffic Enforcement Manager EAI19 Highways and Transport To instruct the invitation and acceptance of tenders in respect of new modifications to existing traffic signals, pelican and toucan crossing Director Highways & Transport Assistant Director - Network & Asset Management Traffic and Streetworks Manager Traffic Operations Team Leader